 The Federal Acquisition Regulation (FAR) also authorizes debarment and suspension of contractors.
 Such administrative debarments can result when contractors are convicted of, found civilly liable for, or found by agency officials to have committed certain offenses, or when other causes affect contractor responsibility.
 Administrative suspensions can similarly result when contractors are suspected of or indicted for certain offenses, or when other causes affect contractor responsibility.
 Administratively debarred or suspended contractors are excluded from contracts with executive branch agencies.
 Administrative exclusions are discretionary and can be imposed only to protect government interests.
-Agencies can use administrative agreements instead of debarment and can continue the current contracts of debarred contractors.
+Agencies may use administrative agreements instead of debarment and may continue the current contracts of debarred contractors.
 The seriousness of a debarment's cause determines its length, which generally cannot exceed three years, but agency heads may waive administrative exclusions for compelling reasons.

 Because they are dealing with the federal government, contractors are entitled to due process before being excluded from government contracts, although the nature of the process due to them varies for debarments and suspensions.
-In addition to depriving the contractor of due process, conduct that effectively excludes a contractor without officially debarring or suspending it may also constitute improper de facto debarment.
-Further, agencies could be found to have violated the Administrative Procedure Act if they exclude a contractor based upon circumstances that the agency was aware of when it previously found the contractor sufficiently "responsible" to be awarded a federal contract.
+Agencies are generally prohibited from using means other than debarment or suspension proceedings to effectively exclude contractors.
+Such conduct is commonly known as de facto debarment.
+Conduct that results in de facto debarment could also result in contractors' being deprived of protected liberty interests in prospective government contracts.
+Additionally, agencies could be found to have violated the Administrative Procedure Act if they exclude a contractor based upon circumstances that the agency was aware of when it previously found the contractor sufficiently "responsible" to be awarded a federal contract.